kleinbottle/swanlotus/content/blogs/wonder-that-is-pi/wonder-that-is-pi.md

 [Carl Friedrich Gauss](https://en.wikipedia.org/wiki/Carl_Friedrich_Gauss) [@gauss-wiki] was a precocious mathematician [@gauss-bio] who published his groundbreaking work only when it met his high standards for terse beauty.
 Accordingly, many of his contributions became public only many decades after his demise.
 The material in this section belongs to that category.

 I was not aware what the [Arithmetic-Geometric Mean](https://mathworld.wolfram.com/Arithmetic-GeometricMean.html) (AGM) was until I stumbled upon how Gauss related it to $\pi$.
-And he found the connection when he was only 14 years old.
-So, we are looking at the work of a mathematical prodigy, portions of which are seriously non-trivial.
+And he found the connection when he was only 22 years old.
+So, we are looking at the work of a mathematical prodigy, portions of which are seriously non-trivial.^[This vital contribution was probably considered not very important by Gauss, as he left it unpublished while alive.]

 Accordingly, there will be a lot of hand-waving in what follows, as we attempt a thumbnail outline of Gauss's method.
 There are three basic ideas: